Nine News: Regional Victoria

 The regional Victorian bulletin was presented from the GTV studios in Docklands by Jo Hall, with weather presenter Gavin Morris at the Mosbri Crescent studios in Newcastle.
 The bulletin was also broadcast to regional viewers on GLV/BCV.

 Fill-in presenters for the bulletin included Brett McLeod and Dougal Beatty (news/sport) and Hannah McEwan (weather).

 The regional Victorian composite bulletins launched weekly throughout March 2017, starting with Ballarat and western Victoria on 6 March 2017, Bendigo and central Victoria in the second week, a Border North East bulletin for Albury–Wodonga and Shepparton in the third week, and finishing with the Gippsland bulletin in the fourth week.

-The regional Victorian composite bulletins were presented by Jo Hall, with sport presenter Nathan Currie and weather presenter Sonia Marinelli.

 Fill-in presenters between March 2017 and March 2020 included Brett McLeod, Dougal Beatty, Andrew Lund, Carrie-Anne Greenbank, Eliza Rugg, and Chris Kohler (news); Chris Mitchell, Clint Stanaway, and Sophie Griffiths (sport); and Alexandra Keefe, Hannah McEwan, and Sophie Griffiths (weather).